Graphs encoding the generating properties of a finite group: Direct powers of simple groups

 \section{Direct powers of simple groups}

-In this section we will try to generalize some results proved in \cite{pwesim}.
-As a by-product, we will see that the bounds on the diameter of the graphs $\Gamma^*_{a,b}(G)$, proved in Section \ref{boundsol}, does not remain true if we drop the solubility assumption: for every positive integer $\eta$ and every pair $a, b$ of positive integer, a finite group $G$ can be constructed such that $d(G)=a+b$ and $\Gamma^*_{a,b}(G)$ is connected with diameter at least $\eta.$
+In this section we will try to generalize some results proved in \cite{pwesim} concerning the generating graph of direct powers of non-abelian simple groups.
+As a by-product, we will see that the bounds on the diameter of the graphs $\Gamma^*_{a,b}(G)$, proved in Section \ref{boundsol}, does not remain true if we drop the solubility assumption: for every positive integer $\eta$ and every pair $a, b$ of positive integers, a finite group $G$ can be constructed such that $d(G)=a+b$ and $\Gamma^*_{a,b}(G)$ is connected with diameter at least $\eta.$